Enseirb-NXP-Cup-2019/nxpcup.enseirb.github.io/README.md

 ![pixy2_with_vectors](https://raw.githubusercontent.com/Enseirb-NXP-Cup-2019/nxpcup.enseirb.github.io/master/img/pixy2-vector.png)

+We'll also add a Kamin filter over the input provided by the Pixy2 to avoid erratic data. [tutorial](https://www.kalmanfilter.net/default.aspx)

 ### The Teensy 4
 The Teensy 4 is a powerfull microcontroller which can be programmed using the [Arduino IDE add-on](https://www.pjrc.com/teensy/td_download.html).
 In order to have the Teensy working we use a 5V micro-usb.
 For a first test, we connected it to the arduino IDE and tried to upload the simple example, which worked flawlessly.